Zurisen/kanban-inventory-react/README.md

 3. Save the Firebase credentials in a `.env` file in the root folder of the project.
 4. Currently the app only supports email login, so create a user in Firebase-->Authentication, and give it read and write access to the previously created Firestore database.
 5. `npm start` the App.
+6. Projects Types are handled from the Settings page.
+It is necessary to create at least one project type to start creating projects.
-6. Create a few products in the Inventory page, and a Project Type in the Settings/Projects Settings.
+7. Create a few products in the Inventory page, and a Project from the Project page.
+Projects and products assigned to projects can also be seen from the calendar page.